John Connally: Running for governor

 Connally ran as a conservative Democrat.
 Connally waged the most active campaign of any of the Democrats, traveling more than 22,000 miles across the state.
 He made 43 major speeches and appeared on multiple statewide and local telecasts.
 Biographer Charles Ashman called Connally a "total professional" when it came to campaigning.
 During the campaign, Connally courted crowds and travelled with aides to make for a more noticeable entrance when he arrived at events.
 Ashman claimed that Connally would have aides telephone airports ask to page him for an urgent message, in order to give the impression that he was much in demand.

+According to a 1961 poll, only 1% of Texas voters were willing to back Connally, which forced him to make ground rapidly.
+Connally appeared conservative, but did often highlight his position in the Kennedy Administration in attempt to appeal to Hispanic and Afro-American voters.
+Connally refused to debate Yarborough, and resorted to attacking him in subtle ways instead, attacking him as a candidate of Americans for Democratic Action, which "was like equating him with the Communist party" in a Southern state like Texas.

 Eventually he was placed in a primary runoff election against Yarborough, which he won by a close vote.
 Connally's Republican opponent for the governor's office was conservative Republican Jack Cox, also of Houston.
-Connally received 847,036 ballots (54%) to Cox's 715,025 (45.6%).
+Connally received 847,038 ballots (54%) to Cox's 715,025 (45.6%).
 In the campaign, Connally made an issue of Cox having switched to the Republican party the previous year; eleven years later, Connally made the same switch.